 Pros and Cons of Magnet schools

-There’s no doubt that many magnet schools have successfully encouraged families to enroll their children in school zones outside of where they live, thereby helping desegregate public education.
+There’s no doubt that many magnet schools have successfully encouraged families to enroll their children in school zones outside of where they live, helping desegregate public education.
 But that’s not the only positive thing about magnet schools.
 Supporters also take pride in the academic achievement enjoyed by magnet schools.
 Magnet schools have specialized programs emphasizing a consistent theme or method of teaching, facilitating students’ and teachers’ commitment to the school.
 This helps students at magnet schools surpass the achievement they would have made at their zoned schools.
-The fact that magnet schools offer families a choice with regard to their child’s education is seen as a primary advantage as well.
-This increased competition, supporters argue, actually benefits children in all schools, magnet or otherwise, because public schools seek to improve their academic programs in order to keep students in their schools.
+The fact that magnet schools offer families a choice about their child’s education is also seen as a primary advantage.
+This increased competition, supporters argue, actually benefits children in all schools, magnet or otherwise, because public schools seek to improve their academic programs to keep students in their schools.

-Critics of magnet schools focus on the inequity of the magnet school in general, particularly with regard to how magnet schools often “hurt” neighboring public schools by taking away their brightest students.
-Because the best and brightest students would naturally be attracted to magnet schools, the argument goes that their exodus leaves the public zoned school academically disadvantaged.
-Some are also quick to point out how selection processes will often keep children out who could benefit from a magnet school experience.
-Low-income, non-native English speaking students and students with special needs can be underrepresented in magnet schools.
+Critics of magnet schools focus on the inequity of the magnet school in general, particularly on how magnet schools often “hurt” neighboring public schools by taking away their brightest students.
+Because the best and brightest students would naturally be attracted to magnet schools, the argument goes that their exodus leaves the public-zoned school academically disadvantaged.
+Some are also quick to point out how selection processes often keep children out who could benefit from a magnet school experience.
+Low-income, non-native English-speaking students and students with special needs can be underrepresented in magnet schools.
 The selective admission criteria of magnet schools often act as a hurdle for students with failing grades or records of bad behavior or truancy who want to attend these schools.
-Hence, magnet schools may not really be open to all students who need them.
+Hence, magnet schools may not be open to all students who need them.
 Critics also maintain that magnet schools draw resources from regular school programs and that magnets unfairly receive extra funds to operate.

-Many of the above criticisms have to do with philosophical aspects of magnet schools and do not focus on the academic performance or educational experience that students have in magnet schools.
-That’s because generally speaking, families that are involved with magnet schools are very happy with their experiences.
+Many of the above criticisms concern the philosophical aspects of magnet schools.
+They do not focus on student's academic performance or educational experience in magnet schools.
+That’s because, generally speaking, families involved with magnet schools are very happy with their experiences.